CiscoDevNet/terraform-provider-cdo/docs/resources/sdc_onboarding.md

 page_title: "cdo_sdc_onboarding Resource - cdo"
 subcategory: ""
 description: |-
   Use this resource to wait for an SDC to finish onboarding.
 When an SDC is onboarded, either manually or using the CDO Terraform Modules for AWS https://github.com/CiscoDevNet/terraform-aws-cdo-sdc and vSphere https://github.com/CiscoDevNet/terraform-vsphere-cdo-sdc, it can take a few minutes before the SDC is active and capable of proxying communications between CDO and the device.
 This resource allows you to wait until this is done.
+If you see errors regarding public key not found, it is probably because you did not wait for this resource to finish before start utilizing the sdc_device, to fix this, add a depends_on block to your resource: depends_on = [cdo_sdc_onboarding.example].
 ---

 # cdo_sdc_onboarding (Resource)

 Use this resource to wait for an SDC to finish onboarding.
 When an SDC is onboarded, either manually or using the CDO Terraform Modules for [AWS](https://github.com/CiscoDevNet/terraform-aws-cdo-sdc) and [vSphere](https://github.com/CiscoDevNet/terraform-vsphere-cdo-sdc), it can take a few minutes before the SDC is active and capable of proxying communications between CDO and the device.
 This resource allows you to wait until this is done.
+If you see errors regarding public key not found, it is probably because you did not wait for this resource to finish before start utilizing the sdc_device, to fix this, add a `depends_on` block to your resource: `depends_on = [cdo_sdc_onboarding.example]`.